nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 [your_username@wrds-cloud-login1-h ~]$
 ```

-> To disconnect from WRDS Cloud, type `logout` in the Terminal.
+> To disconnect from the head node (i.e. from the WRDS Cloud), type `logout` in the Terminal.

 For computationally intensive activities, it is necessary to establish a connection to the computing nodes, which are designed for high-performance CPU- and memory-intensive execution.
 To to do, it is necesary to start an interactive session with `qrsh` as follows: